iggredible/Learn-Vim/ch22_vim_packages.md

 ~/.vim/pack/*/start/
 ```

-Now you may ask, "What is the `*` between `pack/` and `start/`?" `*` is arbitrary and can be anything you want. let's name it `packdemo/`:
+Now you may ask, "What is the `*` between `pack/` and `start/`?" `*` is an arbitrary name and can be anything you want. let's name it `packdemo/`:

 ```
 ~/.vim/pack/packdemo/start/
 ```

-Keep in mind that if you skip it and decide to do something like this:
+Keep in mind that if you skip it and do something like this instead:

 ```
 ~/.vim/pack/start/
 ```

 The package system won't work.
 It is imperative to put a name between `pack/` and `start/`.

 For this demo, let's try to install the [NERDTree](https://github.com/preservim/nerdtree) plugin.
 Go all the way to the `start/` directory (`cd ~/.vim/pack/packdemo/start/`) and clone the NERDTree repository:

 ```
 git clone https://github.com/preservim/nerdtree.git